OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 ## How to Debug

-The [Supabase dashboard](https://app.supabase.com/) presents all deployed functions along with its time of deployment and status.
+The [Supabase dashboard](https://app.supabase.com/) presents all deployed functions along with their time of deployment and status.

 ![Functions deployed to production](assets/edge-functions.png)